 - (i) issuance of mortgage covered securities under the ACS Acts; - (ii) borrowing from the Group; - (iii) borrowing from the Central Bank under a mortgage-backed promissory note programme which the Issuer has put in place.
-That programme is designed to provide liquidity to the Issuer, is secured by a floating charge over Irish residential loans (and related Irish residential property assets) which are not included in the Issuer's Pool; - (iv) deposit taking; and - (v) capital funding to ensure at a minimum compliance with the capital adequacy requirements of the Central Bank.
+That programme is designed to provide liquidity to the Issuer, is secured by a floating charge over Irish residential loans (and related Irish residential property assets) which are not included in the Issuer's Pool; - (iv) deposit taking; and

+(v) capital funding to ensure at a minimum compliance with the capital adequacy requirements of the Central Bank.

-Changes to the funding policy require the prior approval of the Board of Directors and the Group's Asset and Liability Committee.
+Changes to the funding policy require the prior approval of the Board of Directors and ALCO.